0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

     > When creating an alert rule, make sure to select the SQL target type that matches the type of SQL targets you added to your watcher.
 If you monitor multiple types of SQL targets, you need to create separate alert rules for each SQL target type.
 1. Select **Create alert rule**.
 1. Select the Azure subscription, resource group, name, region, severity, and evaluation frequency for the alert rule.
 We recommend that the region of the alert rule matches the region of the Azure Data Explorer cluster used as the data store for the watcher.
-    > [!NOTE]
+    > [!CAUTION]
     >
     > If an alert rule with the same name already exists in the same subscription, resource group, and region, it is *replaced* by the alert rule created from the template.
-    >
+Any alert rule customizations you might have made are lost.

-    > If an alert rule with the same name already exists in the same subscription and resource group, but is in a different region, deployment validation fails.
+    If an alert rule with the same name already exists in the same subscription and resource group, but is in a different region, deployment validation fails.

-    >
-    > To ensure that a new alert rule is created, use a unique alert rule name.
+    To ensure that a new alert rule is created, use a unique alert rule name.
 1. Select **Next**, and optionally select one or more action groups.
 If you don't select an action group and the alert fires, you see the fired alert on the Azure Monitor **Alerts** page in the Azure portal, but don't receive a notification.
 For more information and to learn how to create an action group, see [Action groups](/azure/azure-monitor/alerts/action-groups).
 1. Select **Next** or **Review + create**.
 Once validation completes, review the details and select **Create**.